-I am a BACP-registered counsellor and psychotherapist with a Masters in Integrative counselling and psychotherapy, a professional diploma in therapeutic counselling, and a PhD in Psychosocial Studies.
-I am currently in the middle of a full psychoanalytic training at the Site for Contemporary Psychoanalysis.
+I am a BACP-accredited counsellor and psychotherapist with a Masters in Integrative counselling and psychotherapy, a professional diploma in therapeutic counselling, and a PhD in Psychosocial Studies.

 I work with individuals either in person, online or by telephone in an open-ended way, or for just a few sessions, depending on need.
 Sessions last for 50 minutes.